 Toss the chicken substitute (seitan, tofu, tempeh) with the garlic powder, thyme, oregano, cornstarch, salt and ground black pepper.
 If using beans you can add them directly to the rice, no need for this step and the next.

-In a pot large enough to hold the rice, heat 1 tbsp oil.
+In a pot large enough to hold the rice, heat 1 tablespoon oil.
 Add the meat substitute in a single layer and brown on all sides.
 Remove to a plate.

 To the same pot, add the remaining oil and heat.
 Add the onions and garlic along with a pinch of salt and ground black pepper and cook for five minutes over medium-low heat until translucent.